Thursday, February 19, 2026

 Rather than turning these into rigid units, let them arise organically in conversation, play, and storytelling.
 These themes provide contexts for connection, not checklists to finish.

-Spring and Renewal: Exploring vocabulary related to spring, discussing changes in nature, and how different cultures celebrate the arrival of spring.
+Spring and Renewal: Explore vocabulary related to spring, discuss changes in nature, and notice how different cultures celebrate the arrival of the season.
 Grab some ideas here

-Women's History Month: Learning about influential women in history, discussing their achievements, and their impact on society.
+Women's History Month: Learn about influential women in history, discuss their achievements, and explore their impact on society.
 Grab some ideas here

-St. Patrick's Day: Exploring Irish culture, traditions associated with St. Patrick's Day, discussing symbols like shamrocks, and learning about the history of this celebration.
+St. Patrick's Day: Explore Irish culture, traditions associated with St. Patrick’s Day, discuss symbols like shamrocks, and learn about the history of this celebration.
 Grab some ideas here

-Healthy Living and Nutrition: Focusing on healthy eating habits, discussing balanced diets, and the importance of exercise.
+Healthy Living and Nutrition: Focus on healthy eating habits, discuss balanced diets, and the importance of exercise.

 These themes are not just lessons — they are windows into language and culture.
 They offer moments to notice new words, explore traditions, reflect on history, and talk about the world around us.
 Let them unfold naturally, adapting to each child’s curiosity and comfort, so learning happens at a gentle, meaningful pace.